Choosing Between an LLC and Corporation

 - you need to attract venture capitalists and investors

-- you need to carry significant profit over from tax year to tax year
+- you need to carry significant profit over from tax year to tax year (rare for small businesses)

 - there is benefit in managing a complex business structure